 - Mobile and wearable solutions for improving field worker productivity and safety

-- User interfaces and visualizations for statistical anomaly detection
+- Visualizations and UIs for statistical anomaly detection

 - Expertise modeling and interfaces that motivate users to improve their expertise